rhaberkorn/openrussian-cli/README.md

 If you want to redownload the latest [openrussian.org](https://en.openrussian.org/)
 database:

-    make clean all
+    make clean all check

 **Warning:** While the database content might be newer, the database schema might also at any time become incompatible with the existing script.
+That is why a `check` is performed after building everything in the above example.
+If it returns lots of errors, you should probably stay with the original database.
+Otherwise, the error messages might help in fixing/upgrading the script.
-But you are of course welcome to contribute fixes/updates. :-)
+You are of course welcome to contribute patches. :-)

 ## Examples